Conference Agenda

 Anu Peltola

-Challenging the Automation Premise and Gender Injustice: Stories from Women Workers in the Construction, Ready-Made Garment and Shoe Industries in India, Bangladesh and Indonesia
+Challenging the Automation Premise and Gender Injustice: Stories from Women Workers in the Construction, Ready-Made Garment and Shoe Industries in India and Bangladesh

 Presentations of the Special Session